-What Is and How To Restore The Skin’s Acid Mantle Barrier
+How To Repair The Skin’s Acid Mantle Barrier

-The skin's acid mantle is often overlooked or even ignored in our pursuit of flawless and line-free skin, yet it is crucial for overall skin health in terms of function and appearance.
-The acid mantle is the skin's first line of defense and when compromised, it can lead to irritated, red, flaky problem skin lacking in resilience.
-Many people have experienced acid mantle disruption and it's very easy to do if using badly formulated products or over-using too many products.
+The skin's barrier is often overlooked in our pursuit of flawless skin, yet it is crucial for overall skin health.
+It's the skin's first line of defense and when compromised, it can lead to irritated, red, flaky problem skin lacking in resilience.
+Many people have experienced skin barrier disruption and it's very easy to do if using badly formulated products or over-using too many products.

-What is the Acid Mantle and why is it Important?
+What is the skin barrier and why is it Important?

-The acid mantle is a fine layer of natural oils, amino acids, fatty acids, lactic acid, urocanic acid, sebum and sweat that cover the outermost layer of the skin.
+The skin barrier is a fine layer of natural oils, amino acids, fatty acids, lactic acid, urocanic acid, sebum and sweat that cover the outermost layer of the skin.
 It is the body’s first line of defence against bacteria, viruses, pollution particles, and other foreign agents.
 It prevents transepidermal water loss and keeps skin soft and supple.

 The skin’s pH is created by the acid mantle and it is on the slightly acidic side (ranging in pH from about 4.5-5.5) which helps to ward off infection and maintain resilience of the top layer of the skin.
 Slightly acidic pH provides the right environment in which our skin’s natural flora can thrive.
 The skin’s pH can be changed by skincare products, diet, hormones, ageing, and environmental factors.

-If the skin’s acid mantle is compromised, not only does it leave the skin more vulnerable to bacterial and viral infections, but essential lipids cannot be synthesized.
+If the skin’s barrier is compromised, not only does it leave the skin more vulnerable to bacterial and viral infections, but essential lipids cannot be synthesized.
 This leads to transepidermal water loss and skin becomes more sensitive to environmental triggers.
 Water is a catalyst for many enzymatic functions in the skin and when it loses too much water, important enzyme activity is impaired which impacts the desquamation (natural shedding) process of the skin.
+Read about fruit enzyme exfoliation here.

 Common Skin Irritants

-Below is a list of common skin irritants that can damage the skin's acid mantle.
+Below is a list of common skin irritants that can damage the skin barrier.

 Sun exposure without sun protection